jftuga/fstat/README.md

     	include only symbolic links
   -ir string
-    	include-regexp, only include based on given regular expression; use .* instead of just * -m	convert file sizes to mebibytes
+    	include-regexp, only include based on given regular expression; use .* instead of just * -long
+    	Don't use ellipses for long file names; useful when piping to less or redirection -m	convert file sizes to mebibytes
   -oc
     	ouput to CSV format